theeugenechong/tp/docs/DeveloperGuide.md

 - There are only two methods in the `Util` class, namely `inputStreamToTmpFile()` and `inputStreamToString()`.
 - `inputStreamToTmpFile()` is used to recreate the dopsun chatbot-cli's training files (originally located in `src/main/resources`).
 In the process of packaging cOOPer into a JAR application, these training files are converted to bytes which are unable to be read in by the chatbot API.
 Hence, there is a need to recreate these files for the chatbot to work.
-- `inputStreamToString()` is used for cOOPer's [`generate`](UserGuide.md#generating-a-pdf-from-the-financial-statement--generate) feature which allows the user to generate a PDF file from data in cOOPer's balance sheet or cash flow Statement.
+- `inputStreamToString()` is used for cOOPer's [`generate`](UserGuide.md#generating-a-pdf-from-the-financial-statement--generate) feature which allows the user to generate a PDF file from data in cOOPer's balance sheet or cash flow statement.
 This method is used to convert the `.tex` template files into a `String` object which can then be handled easily in the code.
-More details of implementation can be found [here]().
+More details of the implementation can be found [here](#generating-a-pdf-from-the-financial-statement).

 ## Implementation